What does OrePac stand for?

 What is E2E?

-Eased two edges means your boards will have two rounded edges and two squared edges.
+Eased two edges (E2E) is a board that has two rounded edges and two squared edges.

 What is S4S?